 Microsoft’s Zo Chabot Refuses To Talk Politics, Unlike Its Scandal-Prone Cousin Tay

-Microsoft believes that after people discovered that refuse to talk natural language was determined by the language it hears from people, Tay was purposely corrupted by a combination of misogynists, Gamer Gate fans, Trump supporters, and 4chan users.
+Microsoft believes that after people discovered that the bot’s natural language was determined by the language it hears from people, Tay was purposely corrupted by a combination of misogynists, Gamer Gate fans, Trump supporters, and 4chan users.

 The possible return of Tay is something Venture Beat asked Microsoft about during an interview in October.
 Tay never returned to Twitter or any other platform, but a bot called Zo that’s similar to Tay is now available on Kik.